logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Parquet file size within a feature group partition

-Once you have decided on the feature group level partitioning and you start inserting data to the feature group, there are multiple ways in order to influence how Hudi will **split the data between parquet files within the feature group partitions**.
+Once you have decided on the feature group level partitioning and you start inserting data to the feature group, there are multiple ways in order to influence how the table format (Hudi or Delta) will **split the data between parquet files within the feature group partitions**.
 The two things that influence the number of parquet files per partition are

 1. The number of feature group partitions written in a single insert
-2. The shuffle parallelism used by Hudi
+2. The shuffle parallelism used by the table format

-In general, the inserted dataframe (unique combination of partition key values) will be parallised according to the following Hudi settings:
+For example, the inserted dataframe (unique combination of partition key values) will be parallised according to the following Hudi settings:
 !!! example "Default Hudi partitioning"
     ```python
     write_options = {